 On the other side of the world, in the western hemisphere, the lowest temperatures have been found in Greenland.
 At Northice, a research station established by the British North Greenland Expedition on the ice cap, scientists documented a minimum temperature of -66.1 °C (-87 °F) on January 9, 1954.
 In just two winters of record keeping, from 1952 to 1954, the temperature at Northice dropped below -59.4 °C (-75 °F) on 16 days.

 |Vostok, Antarctica||-88.3||-126.9||August 24, 1960|

 |Dome Argus, Antarctica||-82.5||-116.5||July, 2005|

 |Verkhoyansk, Russia||-67.8||-90.0||February 5, 1892|

 |Verkhoyansk, Russia||-67.8||-90.0||February 7, 1892|

 |Northice, Greenland||-66.1||-87.0||January 9, 1954|

-ASU World Meteorological Organization, World Weather and Climate Extremes Archive.
+Arizona State University and World Meteorological Organization.
+World Weather and Climate Extremes Archive.
 Global Weather & Climate Extremes.
 School of Geographical Sciences, Arizona State University.
 Tempe, Arizona USA.